donato95/EST_WEBSITE_TEMPLATE/README.md

 # EST_WEBSITE
-Simple single page website for Easy Soft Techneology
+Static single page website for Easy Soft Techneology
 ### Project notes
+- The project is hosted on heroku for free
+- It was built with HTML5 CSS3 and jQuery
+- Php index file that includes the html file
+### Website Structure
+Root folder/ that contains:
+- Procfile
+- composoer.json
+Root folder/app/
+- All the folders and files of the app/site